-A distant cousin of the blueberry, the wild Huckleberry can be found and foraged in the coastal woodlands of Northern California.
-Also known variously as the Whortleberry Farkleberry, Hurtleberry, Sparkleberry, and Dangleberry, the fruit’s tangy vibrance serves as perfect counterpoint for the rich ricotta in this festive breakfast feast.
+A distant cousin of the blueberry, the Huckleberry can still be foraged from the wild in the coastal woodlands of Northern California.
+Also known as the Whortleberry, Farkleberry, Hurtleberry, Sparkleberry, or my personal favorite the Dangleberry, the Huckleberry’s tangy vibrance provides the perfect counterpoint for the rich Ricotta in this festive breakfast treat.

 1 & 1/2 cups sprouted whole wheat flour

 1-1/2 cups fresh or frozen (defrosted) whole huckleberries

 Whisk the yolks and combine with mascarpone and ricotta.
 In a separate bowl, combine flour, baking powder, sugar, baking soda and salt.
 Add flour mixture to yolk mixture and mix until just combined.